Lazy-Rabbit-2001/Godot-4-EntityBody2D/README.md

 # Source Code
 ## How to Get it?
 It's `src.zip` in the main page, and you can unpack it to get the source code

-## Permissions
-### Allows:
-* Compilation for personal use
-* Reporting issues and pull requests
-*
-### Disallows:
-* Compilation and publish it in other places without the author's permission
-* Forwarding to other places without any permission
-* Turning into malware or virus
-* Used against the policy of Github